aymuos15/InstaMatch/README.md

-# InstaMatch: Multi-Class Instance Sensitive Metrics for Semantic Segmentation.
+# InstaMatch: Multi-Class Metrics for Instance-Sensitive Segmentation.

-Like [panoptica](https://github.com/BrainLesion/panoptica/tree/main), this library is built for Computing instance-wise segmentation quality metrics for 2D and 3D semantic- and instance segmentation maps.  ***Our difference: Everything is on the GPU.*** We also have adopted all metrics for Multi-Class scenarios.

----
-Developed by Soumya Snigdha Kundu, Tom Vercauteren, Aaron Kujawa, Marina Ivory Theodore Barfoot, and Jonathan Shapey.
-___
+This is a library to compute metrics for semantic, instance, panoptic and partaware segmentation.
+All on the GPU and multiple classes.
+The focus is on `instance sensitive` segmentation, where the metrics/results are dependent on the indiviual evaluation of each instance in a prediction or ground truth.

 ### Instance Sensitive Metrics: